Class action attorneys investigating deceptive banking practices & reviewing unfair bank overdraft fee claims

 For a class action lawsuit, the deadline to join will be made clear in your notification letter or in the publicly available information regarding the case.
 If you do not sign up in time, you will lose your claim to share in the results of the final class action award.

-For an individual lawsuit, each state has its own filing deadline for cases involving matters like contract claims, deceptive billing, and consumer protection.
+For an individual lawsuit, each state has its own filing deadline for cases involving matters like deceptive billing and consumer protection.
 Depending on your circumstances, time may be running out, so it’s crucial to speak with an attorney as soon as possible so you don’t miss the window.
 Contact The Lyon Firm at (513) 381-2333 to discuss your legal options.